PaulAdutwum/embedded-control-systems/README.md

 ### Processing Visualization (Alternative)

-1. Open `Main.java` in Processing IDE
+1. Open `Radar_Visualization.pde` in Processing IDE
 2. Update `COM5` to your serial port
 3. Run the sketch